 The next step configures the network connection.
 The default options will configure the ethernet port to use DHCP to connect to your local network.
 Use the cursor keys to navigate to the network device and ‘Enter’ to change the configuration, or select ‘Done’ to complete the process and move on to the next step.

-Finally, enter the email address for the Ubuntu SSO account.
+Finally, enter the email address for your Ubuntu SSO account.
 This will link the SSH keys registered on the account to the new device deployment and allow you to connect without any further device configuration.
 The connection details are shown on the next page, and with each successive reboot, alongside SSH host key fingerprints for the device.
 You can now connect using SSH with your Ubuntu SSO username and the IP address of the device.

 Testing Ubuntu Core with QEMU